Easter Island in 4 Days

 Driving round Easter Island

-We’re doing the South West Circuit (basically, the runway runs almost the width of the island and the road forms a figure 8 around the runway).
+We’re following the South West Circuit.
+Basically, the runway runs almost the width of the island and the road forms a figure 8 around the runway.
+This is the bottom half of the figure 8.

 Ana Kai Tanga